aws-samples/aws-analytics-immersion-day/README.md

           ```

 2. Connect to `https://localhost:9200/_dashboards/app/login?` in a web browser.
 3. Enter the master user and password that you set up when you created the Amazon OpenSearch Service endpoint.
+The user name and password of the master user are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `OpenSearchMasterUserSecret1-xxxxxxxxxxxx`.
 4. In the Welcome screen, click the toolbar icon to the left side of **Home** button.
 Choose **Stack Managerment**.
    ![ops-dashboards-sidebar-menu](./assets/ops-dashboards-sidebar-menu.png)
 5. (Management / Create index pattern) In **Step 1 of 2: Define index pattern** of **Create index pattern**, enter `retail*` in Index pattern.